-Make the most of your toasty fireplace this winter season by installing or replacing a fireplace blower.
+Make the most of your toasty fireplace and cozy living space this winter season by installing or replacing a fireplace blower.
 These handy contraptions circulate room-temperature air through your fireplace and return the heated air back into your home.
 This helps keep your home at a comfortable temperature without raising the heating bill.
 Another perk of fireplace blowers: They keep electronics above your fireplace from overheating.
 Check out our easy-to-follow instructions below to learn how to install one yourself in a gas-powered fireplace.

 With the fireplace completely cool, open the fireplace insert where you will be installing the fireplace blower.
 Usually this is a knockout plate located at the bottom of the fireplace insert.
 Remove the screws that hold the insert cover in place.
 It may be necessary to use a small amount of lubricant to loosen the screws.
 If this is the case, spray the screws and wait for the material to be absorbed before trying again.